lsst-dm/dmtn-313/index.md

   - Separate buckets provisioned for OR5
   - File notifications triggered auto-ingest and presence microservices, closely mimicking operational behavior

-The system exercised both supported backend platforms:
+The system exercised both supported backend platforms at OR5:

 - **Knative**
 - **KEDA**